Contents

 Better Code: Concurrency

 Abstract: Despite all of the recent interest, concurrency in standard C++ is still barely in its infancy.
-This talk uses the primitives supplied by C++14 to build a simple, reference implementation of a task system.
+This talk uses the primitives supplied by C++14 to build a simple reference implementation of a task system.
 And then builds on the tasking system to develop a conceptual model for using futures and continuations and looks towards sequential communicating processes, higher level concurrent constructs.
-Part of my “Better Code” series of talks, the goal is to learn to write software that doesn’t wait.
+As part of my “Better Code” series of talks, the goal is to learn to write software that doesn’t wait.

 Erratum: I’ve incorrectly stated that std::async() changed with C++14.